kermitt2/grobid/doc/training/fulltext.md

 </p>
 ```

-**FIXME: `items` not inside `list`?!?!**

-The next example shows, again, that list items should be on the same hierarchical level as paragraphs and other block-level elements.
+The next example shows, again, that list items should contained inside `list` elements which in turn are on the same hierarchical level as paragraphs and other block-level elements.

 ```xml
 <p>The estimation of the eligible own funds and the SCR requires to carry out